14 Foods Everyone Over 50 Should Probably Be Eating

 Nutrition requires a little extra attention as you get older—in part because disease risk increases with age, as does the loss of bone and muscle.
 Add these foods to your day to give your health a boost.

 These sweet root veggies have a lot going for them.
 “The earthy vegetables can boost your energy, brain power, heart health, and more,” says Patricia Bannan, MS, RDN, author of Eat Right When Time is Tight.
 “Beets are full of nitrates that can increase blood flow to the brain, which can help combat dementia.”
 The nitrates can also help keep blood pressure in check.
 “They’re converted to nitric oxide in the body and can help lower blood pressure by dilating blood vessels,” says Bannan.
-Try roasting beets in the oven to eat as a side dish or in a sweet taco.

 Who doesn’t want to keep their skin looking young?
-“A review study suggests that eating a combination of vitamin E and vitamin C can help protect the skin from UV damage,” says, Natalie Rizzo, MS, RD, a dietitian in New York, NY.
+“A review study suggests that eating a combination of vitamin E and vitamin C can help protect the skin from UV damage,” says, Natalie Rizzo, MS, RD, a dietitian in New York.
 “Sunflower seeds are an excellent source of vitamin E, and they pair nicely with a spinach salad.
 Spinach offers vitamin C.”

-They’re not just for pralines and pecan pie: “People over age 50 may worry about heart disease,” says Toby Amidor, MS, RD, a dietitian in New York, NY and a nutrition partner with American Pecans.
+They’re not just for pralines and pecan pie: “People over age 50 may worry about heart disease,” says Toby Amidor, MS, RD, a dietitian in New York and a nutrition partner with American Pecans.
 “The unique mix of unsaturated fats, plant sterols, fibre, and flavonoids in pecans all add up to make pecans a heart-healthy nut.
 Research indicates that eating a serving of pecans each day may help reduce the risk of heart disease.”

-“Since we know that the loss of muscle begins around age 30, it makes sense to think about foods that can help slow down the process of sarcopenia—age-related muscle loss,” says Ryan Whitcomb, MS, RD, CLT, a dietitian in Jersey City, NJ.
+“Since we know that the loss of muscle begins around age 30, it makes sense to think about foods that can help slow down the process of sarcopenia—age-related muscle loss,” says Ryan Whitcomb, MS, RD, CLT, a dietitian in Jersey City, New Jersey.
 While most nutrition experts will say it’s best to get protein from whole-food sources, obtaining enough is not always possible.
 You can supplement with whey, adding it to smoothies, yogurt, pancake mix, and more.